John Wesley MA

 Tabernacle Street, London, United Kingdom where they was headquartered (1750-1778)

 West Street Chapel 1700 leased by Methodists 1743-1798.
 WMHS John and Charles Wesley preached here frequently

-24 West Street, WC2, London, United Kingdom where he preached
+26 West Street, London, United Kingdom where they preached

 This building stands on the sites of the old Golden Lion Inn and Frank Clarkson's shop.
 John Wesley preached at the Inn in 1745.

 209 High Street, Northallerton, United Kingdom where they preached (1745)